Log Attachments

 Current Limitations

-- Only text-type attachments are currently supported
+- Only two attachment types are currently supported: